Supporting employees with dyslexia in the workplace

 Assistive technology for employees with dyslexia

-Assistive technology and digital tools work alongside neurodiverse employees to help them work to their full ability.
-By providing a range of tools, employees can choose what works for them and work on par with all their colleagues.
-This creates equal opportunities, so all employees can be empowered to bring their full selves to work.
+Assistive technology works alongside neurodiverse employees to help them work to their full ability.
+By providing a range of tools, employees can choose what works for them and work on par with their colleagues.
+This creates an inclusive working environment, where everyone is given equal opportunities to succeed.

 Assistive technology for people with dyslexia can include tools like spell-checking software, text-to-speech, screen masking, word prediction and read-aloud features.

-What’s more, assistive technology isn’t just for neurodiverse employees.
-Although it may be a necessity for some, it can be beneficial across the company as a whole.
-It can also help other types of thinkers, like those with low literacy, and those with English as a second language.
+And assistive technology isn’t just for neurodiverse employees.
+It can also help employees with low literacy, and those with English as a second language.
 It also means that employees don’t have to feel pressured to disclose that they’re neurodiverse.
+They can simply make use of the available tools.

 Supports people who think, learn and work differently.
 Helps neurodiverse workforces to thrive.